decyphertek-io/docker/research/brewing/research.md

 Brewing
 ========

 "Brewing is the production of beer by steeping barley in water and fermenting the resulting sweet liquid with yeast."
-The yeast contains bacteria that turn the starches into alchol.
+The yeast contains bacteria that turn the starches into alcohol.
 Natural sugars are starchy as well, for example honey can be mead or sweeten an IPA.

 Learn
 ------------